MorrisJobke/morrisjobke.github.io/_posts/2014-01-09-My-backup-strategy.md

 universities file system - the first solution that was allowed to name itself backup.

+**Update: I experienced that for longer running backups the script gets killed and found a solution [here][].
+I updated this post according to this.**

 ## Hardware

 As my data grows it was time for the next step - a backup with more capacity.